LGBTQ Milestones: “The Gaying of America” and Gender Equality in the USA

 2021, NFL’s Male and Female Cheerleaders

-In an effort to rebrand NFL, they decided to include male transgender people in the cheerleading squad.
+To rebrand NFL, they included male transgender people in the cheerleading squad.
 Founded in 1962, the “First Ladies of Football” program is now on indefinite hold.[USA Today]

 2021, SIECUS standards for young students